Copper(II) sulfate: Analytical reagent

 Several chemical tests utilize copper sulfate.
 It is used in Fehling's solution and Benedict's solution to test for reducing sugars, which reduce the soluble blue copper(II) sulfate to insoluble red copper(I) oxide.
 Copper(II) sulfate is also used in the Biuret reagent to test for proteins.

 Copper sulfate is used to test blood for anemia.
 The blood is dropped into a solution of copper sulfate of known specific gravity—blood with sufficient hemoglobin sinks rapidly due to its density, whereas blood which sinks slowly or not at all has an insufficient amount of hemoglobin.
 Clinically relevant, however, modern laboratories utilize automated blood analyzers for accurate quantitative hemoglobin determinations, as opposed to older qualitative means.

 In a flame test, the copper ions of copper sulfate emit a deep green light, a much deeper green than the flame test for barium.

 Organic synthesis

 Copper sulfate is employed at a limited level in organic synthesis.
 The anhydrous salt is used as a dehydrating agent for forming and manipulating acetal groups.
 The hydrated salt can be intimately mingled with potassium permanganate to give an oxidant for the conversion of primary alcohols.

 Rayon production

-Reaction with ammonium hydroxide yields tetraamminecopper(II) sulfate or Schweizer's reagent which was used to dissolve cellulose in the industrial production of Rayon.
+Reaction with ammonium hydroxide can yield tetraamminecopper(II) sulfate and Schweizer's reagent (nonsulphurous), which is used to dissolve cellulose in the industrial production of Rayon.